 Residents of the State of California, under the California Civil Code, have the right to request from certain companies conducting business in California a list of all third parties to which the company has disclosed personal information during the preceding year for direct marketing purposes and a disclosure of the shared information.
 To make such a request, please contact us at email@example.com.
 Please note, that as of the date this Privacy Statement was last modified, we are not a “business” under the California Consumer Privacy Act or the California Privacy Rights Act with respect to the information within the scope of this Privacy Statement.

 Please note that some web browsers and devices permit you to broadcast a preference to websites and online services that they “do not track” your online activities.
 At this time, we do not modify what information we collect or how we use that information based upon whether such a signal is broadcast or received.

 The Site is hosted in the United States.
-If you are accessing the Site from outside the United States or any other region with laws or regulations governing personal data collection, use and disclosure that differ from the United States laws, please be advised that through your continued use of or access to the Site, which is governed by U.S. law, you are transferring personal information to the United States and you consent to that transfer.
-We also store in the United States the information we obtain about you at trade shows and other events.
+If you are accessing the Site from outside the United States or any other region with laws or regulations governing Personal Data collection, use, and disclosure that differ from the United States laws, please be advised that through your continued use of or access to the Site, which is governed by U.S. law, you are transferring personal information to the United States and you consent to that transfer.
+We also store the information we obtain about you at trade shows and other events in the United States.

 Changes will take effect as described in the notice.
 If you use or access the Site after the change takes effect, you accept the Privacy Statement as modified.